eager-hun/Answer/private/website_instances/example-website/permanent_storage/content_files/locale_primary/static_page/devel-docs__field_body.md

 ## <span class="anchor" id="anchor--prototyping-page"></span>Quick prototyping: a page

-There is a new `website_instance` in the making - called "full-page-prototype" - that aims to assist in this.
+There is a new "Full Page Prototype" repository (FPP-for-Answer) in my GitHub account that aims to assist in this.

-TODO: documenting.
+The "Operating manual" (found in the "Misson control" menu) provides further info on "Working with website instances".